PeFra1/Projects/README.md

 ## ToDo
 - Licence
 - Implement [Git LFS](https://git-lfs.com/) for large files (videos, figures, sketches, drawings, ...)
-- Create repos for projects
+- Create repos and details/descriptions for projects

 This markdown page is created using a [Dillinger] service.
 Maybe Ill use [StackEdit](https://stackedit.io/app#) in the future...
 Found some usuful tips on this [Stackoverflow thread](https://stackoverflow.com/questions/9331281/how-can-i-test-what-my-readme-md-file-will-look-like-before-committing-to-github)